subhash-Dulla/azure-solutions-basic-ecommerce/README.md

 Once you have deployed the template succesfully you can set up Azure Active Directory B2C so that it is available to secure your application by following the instructions [here](SaaSecommerce/Docs/ADB2CSetup.md)

 # Additional Information
-For information about using this template, see below.
+For more information about using this template, see below.

 ## Resources
 The template deploys the following resources to Azure: